 - 1. SSN do not need to be disclosed or verified to be placed on the waiting list BUT SSN MUST be disclosed and verification provided for all non-exempt household members before they can move-in. - 2.
 If all nonexempt applicant household members have not disclosed and verified SSN then move to the next applicant household on waiting list. - 3.
 Once the unit is offered then the applicant has 90 days to supply all SSN documentation and verification.
 Applicant households may remain on the waiting list until all household members disclose and verify their SS numbers, but no longer than 90 days. - 4.
 After 90 days, if the applicant is unable to disclose and/or verify the SSNs of all non-exempt household members, the application will be determined ineligible and removed from the waiting list. - 5.
 If the applicant is unable to provide all Social Security Numbers within the 90 days, then the application will rejected for failure to provide Social Security numbers for all nonexempt household members. - 6.
 Once an application is denied, a new application must be submitted and added to the waiting list based on the date and time it is received. - 7.
+A child under the age of 6 years added to the applicant household within the 6-month period prior to the household's date of admission.
+The household will have a maximum of 90-days after the date of admission to provide the Social Security Number and adequate documentation that the Social Security Number is valid.
+An additional 90 days may be granted under certain circumstances.
+If the household does not provide the Social Security Number and adequate documentation to verify the Social Security Number within the prescribed timeframe, HUD requires that the owner/agent terminate tenancy. - 8.
 Social Security Numbers requirements when adding members to existing households are as follows: